nikola9core/DottedProgressBar/README.md

 ```

 ## Animations
-Animations can be called repeatedly because they have its own queue.
+Animations can be called repeatedly because they have theirs own queue.
 Each animation will wait previous to finish and then will be executed.
 ```swift
 self.setProgress(4, animated: true)
 self.setNumberOfDots(8, animated: true)